Saturday Night Live season 6

 The sixth season of Saturday Night Live, an American sketch comedy series, originally aired in the United States on NBC between November 15, 1980, and April 11, 1981.
 Jean Doumanian, who had been an associate producer for the first five seasons of SNL, was given executive producer responsibilities after Lorne Michaels left the show, along with all the cast and almost all the writing staff.
 (Michaels would return five years later.)
 Doumanian's first—and only—season in charge was plagued by difficulties, from a reduced budget to new cast members who were compared unfavorably to the Not Ready for Prime Time Players.
 Critical reception was strongly negative and ratings sank.

 After cast member Charles Rocket swore on air in the February 21, 1981 episode, NBC president of entertainment Brandon Tartikoff fired Doumanian and hired Dick Ebersol to improve the show.

-The show went on a brief hiatus as Ebersol retooled the cast, firing most of Doumanian's hires with the exception of Eddie Murphy, Joe Piscopo, Denny Dillon, and Gail Matthius.
-He also added alumni from The Second City.
-Ebersol's first produced episode aired on April 11, 1981, but the 1981 Writers Guild of America strike began that night, forcing the season to an early end.
-Over the next several months, Ebersol would retool the cast and crew further, with Murphy and Piscopo being the only cast members from the Doumanian year to survive the overhaul.
+On March 10, 1981, Doumanian told Variety that she was "stepping aside" in hopes "the network will be successful in realizing the full potential of the show."

+Ebersol's first produced episode was on April 11, 1981.
+The 1981 Writers Guild of America strike forced the season to end at episode 13.

 This season was alternatively known as Saturday Night Live '80.